xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 The decode throughput is 81.1, corresponding to Figure 5(d) Prototype - Swarm in the paper.
 The average prompt latency is 3.022, corresponding to Figure 5(g) Prototype - Swarm in the paper.
 The average decode latency is 1.639, corresponding to Figure 5(h) Prototype - Swarm in the paper.
+The prompt and decode latency percentiles correspond to Figure 5(g) and Figure 5(h) Prototype - Swarm in the paper.

 #### 11. LLaMA 70B + offline + Separate Pipelines